 The Coba ruins were my most anticipated day trip when I was in Tulum.
 Online I read about how you could actually climb the pyramid and about the view that greeted you at the top.
 So when we woke up on day 1 in Tulum I knew Coba was my number one priority.

-Below is our Guide to Visiting the Coba Ruins
+Visiting the Coba Ruins

 We woke up early to make sure we got there just as the gates were opening at 8 AM.
 The drive which was just under an hour from Tulum, was easy and direct.
 You basically just drive along QROO 109 which is the main road to reach many other cities.
 We parked and headed for the ticket booth.